-Paid packs will be sent out on October 30th.
-If your pack has not arrived by Thursday 9th November 2017 you can contact the PMC office.
-Unpaid packs will be sent out during the following week so may take a little longer to reach you.
+Packs will be sent out on October 30th.
+If your pack has not arrived by Thursday 8th November 2018 you can contact the PMC office.
 All packs will be sent out using Royal Mail tracking system.

 It is not possible to order by phone.